 New business owners may also want to pay attention to the organization requirements of the state in which they’re electing to incorporate.
 For example, Nevada, Wyoming, and Delaware are all attractive options for corporations because they allow single-person corporations.
 Some others define how many members must serve on the board of directors.
 For smaller businesses, this could be troublesome, as they would then be forced into finding directors to serve in this capacity.
 Allowing single-person corporations can not only protect owners for liabilities and debts, but it can also enable owners to issue stock.

 Businesses, especially those who are in search of capital, may want to consider what investors are looking for when determining where to incorporate.
 Many investors tend to be familiar with corporate law in Delaware.
 Some investors will not only request, but require companies to conduct business in Delaware before providing capital.
-Those businesses in search of venture capital financing may find it in their best interest to talk with their investors beforehand to see if they have a preference about where to incorporate.
+Those businesses in search of venture capital financing may find it in their best interest to talk with their investors beforehand to see if they have a preference about where the corporation should be located.

 Registered Agent Services

-If an entrepreneur would like to register their corporation in a state in which they are not present, they must consider whether they will be able to find a trustworthy registered agent.
+If an entrepreneur would like to register their corporation in a state in which they are not present, they must consider whether they will be able to find a trustworthy, local registered agent.
 The registered agent must be an individual or company authorized to conduct business in the state.
-Of course, entrepreneurs could hire third-party registered agent companies, such as our team at DoMyLLC, to serve as a registered agent in a state in which the entrepreneur is unfamiliar.
+Of course, entrepreneurs could hire third-party registered agent companies, such as our team at DoMyLLC, to serve as a registered agent in a state in which the entrepreneur newly established.